Prince Mohammed Abdullah Al-Faisal Stadium

 Prince Mohammed bin Abdullah Al Faisal Stadium, previously known as the Prince Sultan bin Fahd Stadium, is a multi-purpose stadium in Jeddah, Saudi Arabia.
 The stadium has a capacity of 10,000 people and opened in 1987.
 In October 2011 it was renamed as Prince Mohammed bin Abdullah Al Faisal Stadium as a tribute to Prince Mohammed bin Abdullah, one of the former presidents of Al Ahli club.
-It is used mostly for football matches and is the home stadium of Al Ahli club.
+It is used mostly for football matches.